kateefly/Tools/entries/35citation.md

 # Citations

-This is a list of citations for all the resources, tools, publications, presentations, and other mentioned in the above environmental scan.
+This is a list of citations for the resources, tools, publications, presentations, and other resourced mentioned in the 2016 environmental scan.
+We continue to actively collect citations of interest in [the Metadata Assessment Zotero Group](https://www.zotero.org/groups/metadata_assessment) and welcome any additions or updates you would like to offer to that list.

 ALCTS/LITA Metadata Standards Committee.
 Principles for Evaluating Metadata Standards (draft).
 2015-10-27. [http://metaware.buzz/2015/10/27/draft-principles-for-evaluating-metadata-standards/](http://metaware.buzz/2015/10/27/draft-principles-for-evaluating-metadata-standards/)
 <br><br>